ostdotcom/ost-sdk-php/README.md

 ```

-### Users Module
+## SDK Modules

 Given that Brand Tokens are valuable to users, if their private
 keys are compromised it could result in the user being unable to
 access their tokens.
-To tackle this OST promotes a mobile-first
+To tackle this, OST promotes a mobile-first
-approach and provides mobile(client) and server SDKs.
+approach and provides mobile (client) and server SDKs.

-* The server SDKs enable you to register users with KIT server.
+* The server SDKs enable you to register users with KIT.
-* The client SDKs provides the additional support required for
+* The client SDKs provide the additional support required for
-the ownership and management of Brand Tokens by end users so
+the ownership and management of Brand Tokens by users so
 that they can create keys and control their tokens.

+### Users Module

-To register user with KIT you can use the services provided in user module.
+To register users with KIT, you can use the services provided in the Users module.

-Initialize a Users object to perform user specific actions, like creating users:
+Initialize a Users object to perform user-specific actions, like creating users:

 ```php
 $userService = $ostObj->services->users;
 ```

-Creating a user with KIT:
+Create a User with KIT:

 ```php
 $createParams = array();